StarlaneStudios/vscode-comment-anchors/README.md

 **Required properties:**
 - tag - *Specifies the name of the tag*
 - scope - *The scope of a tag.
-Specifying "file" will only make these visible in the 'File Anchors' list*
+Specifying "file" will only make these visible in the 'File Anchors' list, while "hidden" completely hides it from the anchor list*
 - highlightColor - *The color used for highlighting the tag*

 **Optional properties:**